 - Good Customer Support – If you encounter a problem with your search or have questions about the information found, you want to know there is a reliable and accessible customer support service there to help.

-Using these criteria, we have selected the four top background checking sites on the market.
+Using these criteria, we have selected the three top background checking sites on the market.
 If you’re looking for info on a person’s history with guns, violence, or crime, each service offers a strong chance to gain a valuable insight into your search subject.

 The need to run a gun background check often arises from serious situations, and TruthFinder is well-positioned to deliver the results you need, fast.
 While their premium service does indeed recover records detailing any weapons licenses held, that information only tells you that a person may carry a gun, rather that what they might do with it.
 TruthFinder zooms out to look at the bigger picture of someone’s online presence, digging through social media activity going years back, as well as deep-web (non-indexed) archives.
 When taken together with their other biographical details, you’ll gain a clearer idea of how dangerous your search subject may or may not be.